elatov/elatov.github.io/_posts/2014-08-13-deploy-wordpress-with-vagrant-and-puppet-modules.md

 categories: [os]
 tags: [vagrant,puppet,mac_os_x,virtualbox]
 ---
-In my [previous](/2014/06/create-test-wordpress-instance-using-puppet-and-vagrant/) post I deployed a wordpress instance (DB and Web VMs) using pure commands and no puppet modules.
-I decided to give it a shot with modules to see if it's easier.
+In my [previous](/2014/06/create-test-wordpress-instance-using-puppet-and-vagrant/) post I deployed a wordpress instance (DB and Web VMs) using almost only commands and only one puppet modules (**stdlib**).
+I decided to give it a shot with more modules to see if it's easier.

 ### Install Puppet MySQL module